-- All test registrations should be completed online at www.registerblast.com/ssu.
+- All test registrations should be completed online.
 Students should bring only items allowed for test.

 - Arrive at least 10-15 minutes prior to the scheduled reporting time.

-- All scheduled test times are REPORTING TIMES, not actual test start times.
-So, please allow an additional 15-25 minutes after reporting time for check-in, general instructions, and test initiation for each test session.
+- All scheduled test times are reporting times, not actual test start times.
+Please allow an additional 15-25 minutes after reporting time for check-in, general instructions and test launch for each test session.

-- ELECTRONIC and COMMUNICATION devices are NOT ALLOWED in the testing room (includes cellphones, listening, recording and photographic devices).
-Items brought into the testing room must be turned off completely and put away in a concealed bag or place face-down on the top of the desk.
-NOTE: Any electronic device suspected in an irregularity or misconduct situation will be checked and/or confiscated by the testing staff.
+- Electronic and communication devices are not allowed in the testing room.
+This includes cellphones, listening, recording and photographic devices).
+Personal, prohibited and electronic items brought into the testing room must be turned off completely and put away in a concealed bag and/or placed in area designated by testing staff.
+NOTE: Any electronic device suspected in an irregularity or misconduct situation may be checked and/or confiscated by the testing staff.

-- Students must not use any prohibited items for any test (e.g. papers, pamphlets, books of any kind).
+- In addition, students must not use any prohibited items for any test (e.g. papers, pamphlets or books of any kind).
 Only items designated by the instructor or testing agency will be permitted in the room.
 Amendments to items allowed must be received in writing from the appropriate person(s) and sent directly to test center staff.

 - Food and drinks must be consumed outside the testing room.
-Only spill-free drinks may be placed under the workstation.
+Spill-proof drinks will be placed in area designated by testing staff.

 - Students requiring special arrangements (time extensions, low distraction room, magnification, etc.) must have prior written permission from the Counseling and Disabilities Resource Center at 912-358-3115.

 Engaging in misconduct will result in dismissal from the test center and reporting of incident to the instructor/college of record and/or testing agency.
 Misconduct may result in voided test/or failing grade, further disciplinary action, and/or suspension.